JD Edwards licensing works as follows:

 Recommendations

-- Match Licenses to Usage Closely: Conduct a thorough inventory of JD Edwards users and modules.
-Remove or reassign unused licenses (to avoid paying support on shelfware) and purchase any additional licenses needed for current use before an audit forces you to.
+- Match Licenses to Usage Closely: Conduct a thorough inventory of JD Edwards users and modules to ensure accurate licensing.
+Remove or reassign unused licenses (to avoid paying support for shelfware) and purchase any additional licenses needed for current use before an audit forces you to do so.
 Regular internal true-ups prevent compliance surprises.

-- Understand Your Contract and Audit Clause: Review your Oracle Master Agreement and ordering documents for specifics on the audit clause, defined metrics, and special terms.
-Knowing that Oracle can audit with 45 days’ notice, have an internal team and process ready to respond.
-Clarify internally who manages an audit and ensure you can quickly produce evidence of compliance.
+- Understand Your Contract and Audit Clause: Review your Oracle Master Agreement and ordering documents for specific details on the audit clause, defined metrics, and any special terms.
+Knowing that Oracle can audit with 45 days’ notice, it is essential to have an internal team and process ready to respond.
+Clarify internally who is responsible for managing an audit and ensure you can quickly produce evidence of compliance.

-- Optimize License Model Selection: Choose the licensing model that best fits how your enterprise uses JD Edwards.
+- Optimize License Model Selection: Select the licensing model that best suits your enterprise’s use of JD Edwards.
 Consider enterprise metric licenses to cover all users for broad, enterprise-wide functions.
 Negotiate a CAS bundle for efficiency if the same group needs many modules.
 Otherwise, stick to targeted Application User licenses.
-Itโs common to use a mix of models โ for example, user-based licensing for core ERP modules, but an Employee-based enterprise license for HR self-service.
+It’s common to use a mix of models – for example, user-based licensing for core ERP modules, but an Employee-based enterprise license for HR self-service.
 Tailor the model per module to minimize cost.

-- Negotiate for Discounts and Caps: Oracle usually grants significant discounts off list price, especially for larger deals.
-Push for bundle discounts in CAS, and multi-product discounts if youโre licensing many modules simultaneously.
-Also negotiate caps on support uplift โ e.g., request a clause that limits annual support increase to 0-3% for a few years.
-If JD Edwards is a strategic platform for you, leverage that to get more favorable terms in writing.
+- Negotiate for Discounts and Caps: Oracle typically offers significant discounts off the list price, especially for larger deals.
+Push for bundle discounts in CAS, and multi-product discounts if you’re licensing many modules simultaneously.
+Also negotiate caps on support uplift – e.g., request a clause that limits annual support increase to 0-3% for a few years.
+If JD Edwards is a strategic platform for you, use it to negotiate more favorable terms in writing.

-- Budget for Support Long-Term: Plan for the cumulative effect of support increases.
+- Budget for Long-Term Support: Plan for the Cumulative Effect of Support Increases.
 Over 5-10 years, an automatic 4% annual increase compounds to over 20% higher fees.
 Factor this into TCO calculations when adopting JD Edwards.
-If the costs become too high, explore third-party support, but do so only with a full understanding of the trade-offs.
-Keeping Oracle support gives you upgrades and peace of mind, so justify the expense by utilizing those benefits.
+If the costs become too high, consider exploring third-party support, but do so only with a thorough understanding of the trade-offs.
+Maintaining Oracle support provides upgrades and peace of mind, so justify the expense by utilizing those benefits.

-- Implement Strong Internal Controls: Implement processes so new JD Edwards users or module activations go through license compliance checking.
+- Implement Strong Internal Controls: Establish processes to ensure that new JD Edwards users or module activations undergo license compliance checks.
 For example, if a new department wants to use a JD Edwards module, involve IT Asset Management to confirm available licenses or procure more if needed.
 This prevents well-meaning teams from accidentally exceeding entitlements.
 Train admins and business units on the rules (e.g., every JD Edwards login must correspond to a paid license).

 - Monitor and Record Usage Continuously: Leverage JD Edwards auditing tools or third-party tools to track actual usage of the system.
 Keep logs of peak concurrent users (if applicable), user login counts, and transaction volumes for modules licensed by metrics (e.g., number of expense reports if licensing Expense Management by reports).
-These data help in two ways: ensuring compliance and providing evidence for optimizing or renegotiating licenses.
-If you can demonstrate to Oracle that your usage patterns have changed, you might negotiate a license reduction or a different model in the future.
+These data serve two purposes: ensuring compliance and providing evidence for optimizing or renegotiating licenses.
+If you can demonstrate to Oracle that your usage patterns have changed, you may be able to negotiate a license reduction or a different model in the future.

 - Engage Oracle Proactively: Maintain an open dialogue with Oracle or your JD Edwards vendor partner.
 If you anticipate a growth (new users or a merger increasing employees) talk to Oracle about additional licenses in advance, often you can negotiate a better price in a planned purchase than during an audit fight.
 Similarly, if parts of the system are being retired, discuss potential options (like migrating credits to other Oracle products) rather than simply terminating and losing value.

 - Stay Current on Licensing Policy Changes: Oracle occasionally updates its licensing policies or price list metrics.
 For example, if Oracle introduces a new metric or modifies CAS bundle offerings, being aware of this can present opportunities to save.
-Subscribe to Oracleโs official communications or work with a licensing advisor so youโre not caught off guard by policy shifts.
-This is especially important as Oracleโs cloud offerings evolve โ while JD Edwards remains on-prem, Oracle may offer incentives to transition to cloud ERP that could impact your licensing strategy.
+Subscribe to Oracle’s official communications or work with a licensing advisor to stay informed and avoid being caught off guard by policy shifts.
+This is especially important as Oracle’s cloud offerings evolve – while JD Edwards remains on-premises, Oracle may offer incentives to transition to cloud ERP, which could impact your licensing strategy.

 Oracle JD Edwards Licensing FAQ

-A: Itโs counted per named individual.
-Every unique person who logs into JD Edwards (production use) needs their Application User license for each module they use.
-Shared or generic logins still count as separate users for licensing purposes.
+A: It’s counted per named individual.
+Every unique person who logs into JD Edwards (for production use) requires an Application User license for each module they use.
+Shared or generic logins are still considered separate users for licensing purposes.

 Q: What is a JD Edwards Custom Application Suite (CAS) bundle?